cosmolattice/cosmolatticeweb/source/docs/code/Migration.md

 ??? tip "Migrating larger changes to CosmoInterface"

     If you have modified the CosmoInterface layer, you will have to port those changes manually.
 CosmoInterface and the code itself have not changed much beyond the abstract model (which has now a modular structure) and the new physics features introduced with $\mathcal{C}\mathtt{osmo}\mathcal{L}\mathtt{attice}$ 2.0.
     The symbolic language interface is unchanged.

-??? tip "Optional: you can now run your model in single precision"

-    Add `using FloatType = float;` to your `ModelPars` and replace `double` by `FloatType` throughout the model (including `RunParameters<FloatType>&` and `parser.get<FloatType>(...)`).
-It halves field memory.
-Left out, `FloatType` defaults to `double` and everything behaves as in 1.x.
+    However, the folder structure has changed, and many files are structured differently.
+You will have to check the new folder structure and adapt your changes accordingly.
+See [Folder Structure](#folder-structure) for details.
+    In particular, note that changes in `CosmoInterface` will be flagged as a merge conflict when you pull the latest version of CosmoLattice 2.x.
+To resolve these:
+    - Port your changes from `src/include/CosmoInterface/` to the `include/CosmoInterface/` folder in the new structure.
+    - Remove `src`/
+    - Run `git add .` and `git commit` to finalize your merge.

 ## 2. External libraries: no more shell scripts